abhishta91/academic-kickstart/content/authors/admin/_index.md

 #- Visitors
 ---

 I am an assistant professor of finance and cyber risk management at University of Twente.
 I am a member of hightech business and entrepreneurship (HBE) department at the faculty of behavioural management and social sciences (BMS).
 My research interests include applied finance, security economics and network security.
-I am interested in empirically measuring the economic impact of cyber attacks on public private organisations.
-My research helps organisations in cyber security decision-making.
+I am interested in empirically measuring the economic impact of cyber attacks on public and private organisations.
+My research aims at helping organisations with cyber security decision-making.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.